willhlaw/node-firestore-backup/README.md

 1. Navigate to __Service Accounts__
 1. Click _Generate New Private Key_

-This downloaded json file contains the proper credentials needed for __firestore-backup__ to authenticate.
+This downloaded json file contains the proper credentials needed for __firestore-backup-restore__ to authenticate.

 ## Usage